-I am a cultural anthropologist and a feminist, fascinated by the various ways life takes in conjunction with others - be it waste, technological megaprojects, or novel ecosystems.
+I am a cultural anthropologist, STS scholar and a feminist, fascinated by the various ways life takes in conjunction with others - be it waste, technological megaprojects, or novel ecosystems.
 I am particularly interested in the role of knowledge, resilience strategies, and uncertainties in times of pressing climate change that can shed light on how we shape our planet now for the future.